AMDmi3/opening_hours.js/doc/README.md

 ## Tokens

-The tokens are strong in the global array `tokens` which has the following structure.
+The tokens are strong in the array `tokens` which has the following structure.
 The example results from the value `We-Fr 10:00-24:00 open "it is open" || 2012 "please call"; Jan 1 open "should never appear"` which is in the test framework.

 ```javascript
 [